SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/subtitles-and-alternative-audio-tracks-article.md

     @PageColor(purple)
 }

-Manage subtitles and alternative audio tracks to let users watch content in their preferred language.
+Enable users to enjoy content in their preferred language by managing subtitles and alternative audio tracks.

 ## Overview

-Media selection designates the management of options sharing the same [AVMediaCharacteristic](https://developer.apple.com/documentation/avfoundation/avmediacharacteristic), most notably legible (subtitles) or audible (audio tracks).
+Media selection refers to managing options that share the same [AVMediaCharacteristic](https://developer.apple.com/documentation/avfoundation/avmediacharacteristic), such as legible (subtitles) or audible (audio tracks).

-To ensure the best possible user experience ``Player`` provides first-class media selection support:
+To deliver a seamless user experience, ``Player`` offers robust media selection support:

-- Automatic option selection based on preferred languages and characteristics.
+- **Automatic Selection:** Chooses options based on preferred languages and characteristics.
-- Current subtitle selection persistence between media playbacks apps via [Media Accessibility](https://developer.apple.com/documentation/mediaaccessibility/).
+- **Selection Persistence:** Retains current subtitle choices across media playback apps using [Media Accessibility](https://developer.apple.com/documentation/mediaaccessibility/).
-- Audio Description (AD), Subtitles for the Deaf or Hard-of-Hearing (SDH) and Closed Captions (CC) support according to user accessibility preferences.
+- **Accessibility Support:** Honors user preferences for Audio Description (AD), Subtitles for the Deaf or Hard-of-Hearing (SDH), and Closed Captions (CC).
-- Forced subtitles display.
+- **Forced Subtitles:** Ensures display of forced subtitles when required.

 ### Manage media selection programmatically

-Media selection belongs to essential properties automatically published by a ``Player`` instance, as explained in <doc:state-observation-article>.
-SwiftUI views observing a player instance will therefore be automatically redrawn when the list of available media selection options is updated, but also when selection itself changes.
+Media selection is a core property of a ``Player`` instance and is automatically published, as detailed in <doc:state-observation-article>.
+SwiftUI views observing a Player instance will automatically update when media selection options or the current selection changes.

-You can list available options for a characteristic using ``Player/mediaSelectionOptions(for:)``, retrieve the current selection with ``Player/selectedMediaOption(for:)`` or update it with ``Player/select(mediaOption:for:)``.
-The list of available characteristics itself must be retrieved by calling ``Player/mediaSelectionCharacteristics`` first.
+Use the following APIs to manage media selection programmatically:

+- **List Options:** Retrieve available options for a characteristic using ``Player/mediaSelectionOptions(for:)``.
+- **Get Current Selection:** Access the current selection with ``Player/selectedMediaOption(for:)``.
+- **Update Selection:** Change the selection with ``Player/select(mediaOption:for:)``.
+To identify available characteristics, first call ``Player/mediaSelectionCharacteristics``.

-> Tip: Custom user interfaces written in SwiftUI should directly use ``Player/mediaOption(for:)``, which returns a binding to the current media selection for some characteristic.
+> Tip: When using SwiftUI, leverage ``Player/mediaOption(for:)``, which provides a binding to the current selection for a characteristic.

 ### Set preferred languages and characteristics

-Depending on system language, accessibility settings and available renditions for a characteristic, a ``Player`` instance always attempts to pick the best possible combination of audio track and subtitles when playing some content.
+``Player`` automatically selects the best combination of audio tracks and subtitles based on system language, accessibility settings, and available renditions.

-You can programmatically override the current preferred languages and characteristics for a player instance by calling ``Player/setMediaSelection(preferredLanguages:for:)``.
-Preferences can not only be updated during playback but also even before playback starts.
-This can be useful if your app manages its own language preference setting which should take precedence over system defaults.
+To override default preferences, call ``Player/setMediaSelection(preferredLanguages:for:)``.
+Preferences can be updated during playback or configured beforehand, which is useful if your app includes a custom language preference setting that should take precedence over system defaults.

-> Note: You should trust the system defaults in most case.
-They provide the best possible user experience by taking into accessibility preferences and recent choices made in other media playback apps.
+> Note: In most cases, rely on system defaults.
+They optimize user experience by incorporating accessibility preferences and recent user selections from other media apps.

 ### Display media selection

-Most of the time all that is required when implementing a playback user interface is a way for users to change the current subtitles or audio track.
+For most playback user interfaces, all you need is a way to let users switch subtitles or audio tracks:

-If you need a menu matching the standard system player experience simply call ``Player/standardSettingMenu()`` and wrap its returned view into a [Menu](https://developer.apple.com/documentation/swiftui/menu).
-The obtained menu not only offers media selection for audible and legible characteristics but also playback speed selection.
+- To replicate the standard system player experience, use ``Player/standardSettingMenu()`` and embed its result in a [Menu](https://developer.apple.com/documentation/swiftui/menu).
+This menu includes options for media selection and playback speed.

-If you want to build your own menu you can retrieve the media selection submenu for some characteristic with ``Player/mediaSelectionMenu(characteristic:)``.
-This lets you build a menu with entries tailored to your app needs.

-You can also build an entirely custom media selection user interface with the help of the media selection APIs listed above.
+- To customize menus further, use ``Player/mediaSelectionMenu(characteristic:)`` to retrieve a submenu for a specific characteristic.
+- For complete control, use the media selection APIs to build a fully custom interface.

 ### Stream packaging requirements

-Automatic media selection requires content to be packaged according to standards discussed in <doc:stream-encoding-and-packaging-advice-article>.
-Please check the associated troubleshooting guide should automatic selection not work according to your expectations.
+Automatic media selection depends on properly packaged content, as outlined in <doc:stream-encoding-and-packaging-advice-article>.
+If automatic selection does not behave as expected, consult the included troubleshooting guide.